aerospike-community/skyhook/README.md

 [LPUSH](https://redis.io/commands/lpush) *key element [element ...]* | Insert all the specified values at the head of the list stored at key.
 [LRANGE](https://redis.io/commands/lrange) *key start stop* | Returns the specified elements of the list stored at key.
 [MGET](https://redis.io/commands/mget) *key [key ...]* | Returns the values of all specified keys.
+[MSET](https://redis.io/commands/mset) *key value [key value ...]* | Sets the given keys to their respective values.
+[MSETNX](https://redis.io/commands/msetnx) *key value [key value ...]* | Sets the given keys to their respective values.
+MSETNX will not perform any operation at all even if just a single key already exists.
 [PEXPIRE](https://redis.io/commands/pexpire) *key milliseconds* | This command works exactly like EXPIRE but the time to live of the key is specified in milliseconds instead of seconds.
 [PING](https://redis.io/commands/ping) *[message]* | Returns PONG if no argument is provided, otherwise return a copy of the argument as a bulk.
 [PSETEX](https://redis.io/commands/psetex) *key milliseconds value* | PSETEX works exactly like SETEX with the sole difference that the expire time is specified in milliseconds instead of seconds.
 [PTTL](https://redis.io/commands/pttl) *key* | Returns the amount of remaining time in milliseconds.
+[RANDOMKEY](https://redis.io/commands/randomkey) | Return a random key from the currently selected database.
 [RPOP](https://redis.io/commands/rpop) *key [count]* | Removes and returns the last elements of the list stored at key.
 [RPUSHX](https://redis.io/commands/rpushx) *key element [element ...]* | Inserts specified values at the tail of the list stored at key, only if key already exists and holds a list.
 [RPUSH](https://redis.io/commands/rpush) *key element [element ...]* | Insert all the specified values at the tail of the list stored at key.